 a) Litapa (Silapa)

-• Done in plains with large shallow depressions which receives annual flooding
+• Done in plains with large shallow depressions which receive annual flooding

 • Sometimes crops are flooded before they become mature